kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 faster and more often than the current status quo and such a change is desired.
-However, to do so as safely as possible, improved visibility into cluster restart behavior is needed both for benchmarking this change and for cluster operator's to quantify the risk posed to their specific clusters on upgrade.
+However, to do so as safely as possible, improved visibility into cluster restart behavior is needed both for benchmarking this change and for cluster operators to be able to quantify the risk posed to their specific clusters on upgrade.

 This KEP requires the ability to determine, for a given percentage of heterogenity between "Succeeded" terminating pods, crashing pods whose